 By recording your rides, you are providing a record of biking in Washington which can be used to argue for and justify funding for improved bicycle infrastructure.

 By default, those who register their team are automatically selected as Champions.
 If you do not wish to be a Champion or are keen to replace someone who has accidentally been nominated as one on your team, please get in touch.

 How do I classify as a new rider?

 When you register for the Bike Challenge, you will tell us how often you have ridden in the last 12 months.
-Those who haven't ridden at all in the last 12 months are classified as 'new riders'.
+Those who haven't ridden more than a few times in the last 12 months are classified as 'new riders'.